nickjackolaisen/BusinessInitiaitive/_posts/sole proprietorship/2023-07-05-sole_proprietorship_examples.md

 ---
 layout: post
-title: 17 Profitable Sole Proprietorship Examples You Can Start TODAY!
-(Updated for 2024)
+title: Top 17 Sole Proprietorship Companies - Profitable Examples You Can Start TODAY!
 date: 2023-07-05
-update_date: 2024-06-25
+update_date: 2024-12-21
 author: jack_nicholaisen
 summary: "Here are a few examples of Sole Proprietorships to get the ideas flowing.
-Check it out and understand why Sole Proprietorships are so popular."
+Check it out and see for yourself why Sole Proprietorships are so popular."
 thumbnail: /images/posts-headers/sole-proprietorship-examples-header.png
 image: /images/posts-headers/sole-proprietorship-examples-header.png
 permalink: /sole-proprietorship/examples/